AIStream-Peelout/flow_docker/README.md

 `docker run --env_file .env_file aistream1/flow_sweep`

-In your environment file there should be the following items
+In your environment file there should be the following items:

 - WANDB_API_KEY
 - WANDB_SWEEP_ID (this should be the full project/sweep)
 - BASIC_CONFIG_PATH

-Optionally you can also have
+Optionally you can also have:
     - ENVIRONMENT_GCP

+Your base config path file should have the JSON file with default sweep v